bfrancom/habit-wallpaper-mm/_pages/download.md

     title: "Meditation"
 ---

 Currently, I only have the following wallpapers below.
-(These have only been tested on iPhone) If you have any requests or problems, please submit them via [email](mailto:ben@habituwall.com), and [subscribe](/subscribe/) for updates.
+They have only been tested on iPhone because I don't have a ton of time.
+If you have any requests or problems, please submit them via [email](mailto:ben@habituwall.com), and [subscribe](/subscribe/) for updates.

+To save these as your wallpaper, long-press on an image and save it to your

 {% include gallery %}